sscheib/ansible-role-public_key_infrastructure/README.md

 Why multiple Root CAs you ask?
 My use case is that I have multiple Root CA and Intermediate CA pairs for each use case *per sub-domain*.
 Yes, it's complicated.

-For starting off I'd recommend to use **one Root CA** with **Intermediate CA**.
+For starting off I'd recommend to use **one Root CA** with **one Intermediate CA**.

 In below example you'll find references to the modules being used on specific options.
-I don't mean to replicate the excellent documentation of the `community.crypto` collection, thereforce I rather ask you to look in the documentation for specific options.
+I don't mean to replicate the excellent documentation of the `community.crypto` collection, therefore I rather ask you to look in the documentation for specific options.

 Below you'll find an example with one Root CA and two Intermediate CAs: